-Train Travel: Taking the time to explore the options of this sustainable alternative could be well worth your while, will help you reduce your own contribution to carbon emissions, and might very well lead to some unexpected delights.
+Green Train Travel: Taking the time to explore the options of this sustainable alternative could be well worth your while, will help you reduce your own contribution to carbon emissions, and might very well lead to some unexpected delights.
+Just make sure that, if you choose to travel by train during the current pandemic, you are taking the necessary steps to stay safe, and consider the added benefit of being able bring a Dutch oven for camping.

 By Susanne van Gendt

-Many European countries have seen an increase in train travel over the last few years.
+While it had long been possible to travel by train from North American cities like Vancouver and Calgary to mountain village hubs like those of Banff and Jasper National Park, many European countries have also seen an increase in train travel over the last few years.
 Dutch rail operator NS saw its third year of increasing international train travel in a row (13% in 2019, 10% in 2018, and 6,4% in 2017), Germany released its biggest railway modernization program in Germany’s history (86 billion euros) just this year.
 Swiss Federal Railways (SBB) also stated international rail services have grown significantly during the first half of 2019.

 Enter COVID-19… in the midst of our battle towards a more sustainable society, the Coronavirus changed everything.
 Although COVID-19 made lots of victims and we would never wish for a pandemic to break out, there may be one upside to this eerie new reality: it may forever change the way we think about travel.
 Perhaps the outbreak might even cause us to go back in time: travel locally and explore our own backyards.
 Luckily, there is one way of travel that we still can rely on for our local journey: the good old train.